tjira/acorn/docs/pages/realtimepropagation.md

 \bra{\Phi_i}\frac{\partial}{\partial x}\ket{\Phi_j}=0,\,i\neq j.
 \end{equation}

-Note that the specific functional form of these basis states is not crucial for the dynamics on the model potentials, since they are implicitly taken to be the canonical basis in $\mathbb{R}^N$ when defining the potential energy surfaces.
-For a two-state system, our wavefunction in the diabatic basis can be written as
+Because these diabatic basis states are frequently taken simply as the canonical basis in $\mathbb{R}^N$ when defining model potential energy surfaces, their explicit functional forms are not crucial in most model-based simulations.
+Nonetheless, from a physical standpoint, these states are usually determined through quantum chemical computations that ensure minimal coordinate dependence in the electronic mixing.
+For a two-state system, the wavefunction in the diabatic basis can be written as

 \begin{equation}\label{eq:diabatic_wavefunction}
 \ket{\Psi\left(x,t\right)}=c_1\left(x,t\right)\ket{\Phi_1}+c_2\left(x,t\right)\ket{\Phi_2}=